MOODDDII/kickstarter-landing/README.md

 -  JavaScript – Interactive elements

 I created a responsive layout using SCSS mixins for Grid and media queries.
 The project follows a modular structure, where each element has its own SCSS component for better maintainability.
 For interactivity, JavaScript is used to handle the menu functionality and slider effects.

+### How to Run the Project Locally
+- 1️⃣ Clone the repository git clone https://github.com/your-repo-name.git
+- 2️⃣ Navigate to the project folder
+- 3️⃣ Install dependencies with npm install
+- 4️⃣ Open the project in a browser